-We are very pleased that you choose the Tuscan country as your holiday destination and we think this is a great place to live.
+We are very pleased that you choose the Tuscan countryside as your holiday destination and we think this is a great place to live.
 However, if you are not used to country life, keep in mind that farming is the way of life here and it does run on a different clock.
 Roosters start crowing well before sunrise and, especially in the summer months, farmers are active with tractors and lawn mowers very early in the morning, since they want to avoid the mid-day heat.